 7. Which of the following is not a material used for making an electrode in metal arc welding, for treating stainless steels?

-Explanation: Stainless steels are best welded using electric butt welding method and then followed by annealing at around 750°C to 800°C. Stainless steels can also be welded using the metal arc welding methods.
-For this the electrode which is needed, is made up of niobium, titanium and columbium.
+Explanation: Stainless steels are best welded using the electric butt welding method and then followed by annealing at around 750°C to 800°C. Stainless steels can also be welded using the metal arc welding methods.
+For this the electrode which is needed is made up of niobium, titanium and columbium.
 These materials avoid the occurrence of the defect called weld decay.